My diamond chainsaw

 At Stihl they have developed their own sword and chain, though I do hear that a chain with diamonds on each link is not always convenient: Sometimes the chain itself wears out faster than the diamonds do, so that would unecessarily raise the costs.
 For example if you're cutting sandstone or brick.
 That is why ICS is sporting various different chains, for example, for brick, fresh concrete, hard concrete, granite and an economic version.

 Now a diamond chain stretches out really fast.
 While cutting, you're continually checking to ensure that the tension is still right.
 A too tight chain pulls the blade sideways and thus gets stuck in the kerf, and a too loose chain get unrailed and starts to 'wander about’ inside the kerf.
 It should hang loosely so that the links at the bottom of the blade just clear the rails.
 Once the engine starts pulling it will be just right.
 Tensioning is a tedious job: you always keep unscrewing the two nuts again that you just tightened up, then tightening a difficult to reach nut behind the chain and finally tightening the two lock nuts again .
-At Mito they have since found a solution: a quick release on top of the diamond chainsaw.
+At Mito they have since found a solution: a quick tensioner on top of the diamond chainsaw.
 This machine is by Chicago Diamond Supply and works on hydraulics, but I think there will be many more to follow suit soon.

 Dr. Schulze has also something like that, as I think I noticed.
 Unfortunately no videos of how this thing works.